-- 1. Connect the vacuum pump with 250 micron capability to the service valves. - 2.
+- 1. Open service valves before attaching vacuum pump. - 2.
+Connect the vacuum pump with 250 micron capability to the service valves. - 3.
 Evacuate the system to 250 microns or less using suction and liquid service valves.
-Using both valves is necessary as some compressors create a mechanical seal separating the sides of the system. - 3.
+Using both valves is necessary as some compressors create a mechanical seal separating the sides of the system. - 4.
 Close pump valve and hold vacuum for 10 minutes.
 Typically pressure will rise during this period.